Memorix101/SharpQuake/README.md

 **Project is built against and tested for Visual Studio 2019 on .NET 4.7.2**

-1) **Add the OpenTK nuget package with the package manager console in visual studio.**
+1) **Add the OpenTK nuget package with the package manager console in Visual Studio.**
     - `Install-Package OpenTK -Version 3.0.1`
+    - `Install-Package NAudio -Version 1.8.5`
+    - `Install-Package NAudio.Vorbis -Version 1.0.0`

 2) **Initialize git submodules**